 The rules have changed for all small landlords in Ontario who give notice for the termination of a residential tenancy because they require the unit for their own use, or for the use of an immediate family member, defined as owner’s parent, spouse, child, and spouse’s parent or child.

 Landlords are required to give their tenant at least 60 days written notice to the end of the term or rent period using the Landlord and Tenant Board Form N12.
 Be sure you are using the current form N12 – updated on July 28, 2020 and it can be found at https://tribunalsontario.ca/ltb/forms/#landlord-forms.

 Additional resources on this topic include step-by-step instructions provided in the Learning Modules titled Form N12 – Terminating a Tenancy for Landlord’s Own Use and audio podcast found at https://landlordselfhelp.com/podcast/updated-n12-terminating-a-tenancy-for-purchasers-own-use/.

 You can view the recording of LSHC’s Landlord’s Own Use Workshop presented on June 20, 2019 at , and slide deck.
 The presentation recording can be found on our Facebook page at www.facebook.com/landlordselfhelp

 What does end of term mean?

 If the rent is paid monthly and due on the first of the month, the end of term is the last day of the month.
 If the tenancy is a fixed term tenancy, such as a one year lease, the termination date on the N12 must coincide with the last day of the lease.

-Effective September 1, 2017, amendments to the Residential Tenancies Act, 2006 (RTA) now require the following:
+The Residential Tenancies Act, 2006 (RTA) requires the following: